Visitor Entry Requirements

 Visitors are not permitted to change their status (such as tourist to temporary resident) while in Mexico except for family unity (the person has a spouse who is a temporary or permanent resident or a parent or child who is a Mexican Citizen).
 Except for these limited cases, an application must be made at a Mexican consular office in the United States.

 More information is available at this U.S. Department of State website under the tab: Entry, Exit and Visa Requirements.

 The Temporary Resident (Residente Temporal) Visa can be obtained for up to a four-year duration.
 Visas of less than four years can be extended in Mexico annually, but cannot exceed the maximum term of four years.
 After four years you must apply for permanent residency.
 Holders of a Temporary Resident Visa may leave and re-enter Mexico as many times as they wish and may apply for a Work Permit.
 If you are not planning to work in Mexico, you will need to show proof of your financial self-sufficiency or regular income.

 You can qualify for a Temporary Resident Visa if:

 - You are an immediate family member of a temporary or permanent resident or citizen of Mexico.

-- A pension with a monthly net income of approximately US$2,000 for a period of 6 months.
+- A pension with a monthly net income of approximately US$1,950 for a period of 6 months.
 The amount needed is tied to the minimum wage so it will fluctuate somewhat each year with rises in the posted minimum wage rate as well as exchange rate fluctuations.
 Some consulates require, in addition to bank statements, a signed letter from the U.S. Social Security Administration attesting to your monthly social security payment.
+(You should be aware that individual consulates set the amounts required.
+The amount we are using is from January 2021 Houston, Texas Consulate of Mexico, but the consulate in your area may be different.)

 - You have a valid job offer from a Mexican employer that states the occupation, includes the physical address and provides temporary proof of the future employer ID registration number within Mexico Immigration.